gvwilson/sensibleadventures/nardica/nardica.md

 as her face relaxed and she started to snore, Iffy realized once again just how old she was and how tired she must be.

 "Here," Wales said, bringing up some more schematics.
 "Have a look at these."
-A satellite the size of her head rotated and flew apart into its consistuent
-pieces: cameras, antennas, a nuclear battery the size of her thumb, and all around it, the shimmering flow of code and logic that brought it all to life.
+An angular dragonfly the size of her head rotated and flew apart to show cameras, antennas, a nuclear battery the size of her thumb that could last ten thousand years, and all around it, the shimmering flow of the software that brought it all to life.

+Wales froze the display and tapped an unremarkable orange lozenge.
+"That's our way in, if it's still there."
+He sat back and studied the sparkling lines that spiralled out from the subroutine he had selected.

+"Why woul'n't it be?"
+Iffy asked.

+Wales shrugged.
+"They could have been hacked during the war.
+Or someone might have pressed the panic button to kill ground control so that they couldn't be.
+A lot can happen in a hundred years."
+He looked out at the pulverized waste on either side of them and repeated, "A lot can happen."

+The track didn't run all the way to Mount Tyree.
+Instead, the train slowed, slowed, and stopped on the floor of a broad valley.
+Twenty kilometers away, the mountain's peak thrust up proudly above its neighbors.
+Iffy zipped herself into an ecosuit that smelled freshly printed and followed Doctor Johel and Wales out onto the snowfield.

+The icy wind whistled in her earphones as she helped the Marines unpack and assemble their snow scooters.
+It felt good to be useful, even if the ecosuit's padded gloves made her hands clumsy.